ms/buildtogether.tech/src/research.md

 ## What Can We Learn From Analyzing Code?

-If engineering is applied science, then <cite>Eichberg2015</cite> is a great example of software engineering.
+If engineering is applied science, then [% b Eichberg2015 %] is a great example of software engineering.
 In it, the authors show that it's possible to identify a wide range of problems in code by comparing the actual <span i="flow graph!actual">flow graph</span> (which is the set of all possible paths through